uclaacm/studio-creative-tutorials/Sprite Sheets & Tilemaps/README.md

 ### Pixel Food Example
-Note: These food sprites can be yours for free from the Unity Asset Store! https://assetstore.unity.com/packages/2d/environments/free-pixel-food-113523
+Note: These food sprites can be yours for free through the [Unity Asset Store](https://assetstore.unity.com/packages/2d/environments/free-pixel-food-113523)!

 Sprite Sheets can contain completely distinct sprites!
 This Sprite Sheet lets you add a whopping 64 food sprites at once with just one imported image!